-Students who have taken credits at other colleges or universities may be able to apply them toward one of Pitt-Titusville's associate degrees.
+Students who have taken credits at other colleges or universities may be able to apply them toward one of Pitt-Titusville's ASN degree.
+Transfer students must have completed at least 12 college credits with at least a 2.75 cumulative GPA.
 However, not all credits will transfer, and only a maximum of 30 credits will be accepted toward completion of the degree.
-Evaluation of transcripts for transfer into an associate degree program will be made by the Campus Dean on an individual basis.
+Evaluation of transcripts for transfer into the ASN program will be made by the Registrar on an individual basis.
 It should also be noted that the final 30 credits of the degree must be completed in residence at the Titusville campus.